 Students entering in the 6th grade have been placed as high as Algebra, and students who are below grade level are supported through Learning Services.
 Students are re-evaluated prior to entering the Senior High, with some students starting with 9th grade Algebra in order to gain greater mastery and to be on the best math track for their upper-level courses.
 In the Senior High, Calculus II is available along with opportunities for independent studies or off-campus college courses for accelerated students.

-The Math 6 course is designed to strengthen the student’s ability to perform arithmetical operations.
-Special emphasis will be placed on mental math for students who have not yet mastered addition and times tables.
-Students will also be expected to develop the ability to present their work in a clear and legible manner.
-The course will introduce students to more challenging problems and will begin the process of relating word problems to mathematical expressions and calculations.
+Math 2 is designed to strengthen the student’s ability to perform arithmetical operations.
+Students will be expected to develop the ability to present their work in a clear and legible manner.
+The course will introduce students to more challenging problems and begin relating word problems to mathematical expressions and calculations.
+Math 2 covers the same ground as Math 1 but may do so at a faster pace with the expectation that students who complete Math 2 will be ready for Pre-Algebra.
 The idea of algebraic expressions and unknown quantities will be introduced.
+Math 1 & 2 students will take a mid-semester assessment that may result in a new placement to better meet their needs.

 Topics to be covered in this course include: